 Ok, this is a no-brainer.
 I just don’t understand why people think that it is weak to get help.
 It’s actually the opposite!
 You’re being brave enough to say there is something wrong and face it head-on.
 You get to dump your crap onto someone for an hour which lightens the load and they will help give you coping skills and understand the bigger picture.
 One tip though – keep shopping around until you find a psychologist who you actually look forward to seeing – one that “gets” you.

 Let it out with someone you’re paying not to be judgemental!
 Your loved ones will thank you for it.

 9) I Get as Much Sleep as Possible

 Sarah Wilson did a sleep retreat and learnt how cell damage is repaired during sleep, but only once our bodies have attended to detoxing the crap we’ve put in it during the day.
 She says “Get at least 7-8 hours sleep so that the cell repair cycle has time to do its thing.”

 If you have trouble sleeping, do the next best thing and meditate.
 This way you are still repairing your cells and switching out of your sympathetic nervous system (our fight or flight mode), knowing that you are still looking after yourself and going to feel fine the next day.
 The thing is, I find that as soon as I let go of this urgent need to sleep, I fall back SO much quicker.

-10) Manage Your Workload
+10) I Found Ways to Manage My Workload